If we are all connected by a single thread,

 Esther Chan

 Esther Chan is a queer Chinese-American editor based in Brooklyn, NY.
 She has dedicated her film career to telling stories that lead to social change.
-She is currently fighting for abortion rights as the Senior Video Editor at Planned Parenthood and was previously the Lead Video Editor on Elizabeth Warren’s presidential campaign.
+She is currently fighting for abortion rights as the Director of Video and Post-Production at Planned Parenthood.

 Claudine's headshot